pydicom/pynetdicom/docs/tutorials/create_scu.rst

 an application supports the verification service you should check their DICOM conformance statement.

-In a new terminal, start ``echoscp`` listening for connection requests on port ``11112`` with the ``-v`` verbose flag (or ``-d`` debug flag for even more output):
+In a new terminal, start :doc:`echoscp<../apps/echoscp>` listening for connection requests on port ``11112`` with the ``-v`` verbose flag (or ``-d`` debug flag for even more output):